havvg/havvg.github.com/_posts/2012-11-03-how-to-extend-form-fields-in-symfony2.1.markdown

             $options['autocomplete'] = 'off';
         }

-        // It doesn't hurt even it will be left empty. if (empty($view->vars['attr'])) {
+        // It doesn't hurt even if it will be left empty. if (empty($view->vars['attr'])) {
             $view->vars['attr'] = array();
         }